imacrayon/alpine-ajax/docs/examples/filterable-content.md

 </div>
 ```

-It's important to note the `x-merge="morph"` attribute on the AJAX component.
-The `morph` option ensures that the keyboard focus state of our filter buttons will be preserved as the HTML in our component changes between AJAX requests.
+The `x-merge="morph` attribute does a lot of the heavy lifting in this example.
+The `morph` option ensures that the keyboard focus state of our filter buttons will be preserved as the HTML changes between AJAX requests.
 Morphing requires an extra dependency, so let's pull in Alpine's [Morph Plugin](https://alpinejs.dev/plugins/morph):

 ```html
 <script defer src="https://cdn.jsdelivr.net/npm/@alpinejs/morph@3.x.x/dist/cdn.min.js"></script>